Unidata/netcdf-c/docs/nczarr.md

 A third storage format uses a zip file (_mode=nczarr,zip_).
 The latter two are used mostly for debugging and testing.
 However, the _file_ and _zip_ formats are important because they are intended to match corresponding storage formats used by the Python Zarr implementation.
-Hence it should serve to provide interoperability between NCZarr and the Python Zarr, although this interoperability has not been tested.
+Hence it should serve to provide interoperability between NCZarr and the Python Zarr, although this interoperability has had only limited testing.

 Examples of the typical URL form for _file_ and _zip_ are as follows.
 ````